Softball Coaching Staff

 HEAD SOFTBALL COACH

-Coach Thomas guided his team to a 23-22 (0.511 winning %) record during the 2020-21 season.
-The 2021 team excelled in the classroom with six players earning NJCAA All-Academic honors.
+The 2020-21 season had a record of 23-22 (0.511 winning %) 8-12 in Conference play.
+The team excelled in the classroom with six players earning NJCAA All-Academic honors.
 Sophomore outfielder Summer Johnson earned NFCA/NJCAA DI 1st Team All-Region and NFCA NJCAA DI Second Team All-American honors.

 During his first season as Head Coach, Thomas led his team to a record of 20-8 (0.714 winning %).
 Due to the covid-19 virus the 2019-2020 squad was unable to finish their season.